rahulgautam/puzzles/cube_shaddy_puzzle/README.rst

 About Puzzle
 =============
-cube is an HTML5 based tiny web application build on top of tornado.
+cube is an HTML5 based web application build on top of tornado.
-Right now it has implemented a `Shaddy Puzzle <http://en.wikipedia.org/wiki/Nonogram>`_
+Right now it has implemented a `Shaddy Puzzle<http://en.wikipedia.org/wiki/Nonogram>`_.

 Features include:
 -----------------